PMS – Is it a valid excuse to behave like a ‘Crazy B!tc#’ ??

 This wisdom is innate in us all and just waiting to be tapped into.
 We are and always have been our best medicine.

-" The menstrual cycle is really a spleen cycle and relates specifically to the way in which a woman has allowed herself to live for that period: a woman is clearing all that she has unnecessarily taken on."Serge Benhayon Esoteric Teachings and Revelations, Pg 526
+" The menstrual cycle is really a spleen cycle and relates specifically to the way in which a woman has allowed herself to live for that period: a woman is clearing all that she has unnecessarily taken on."Serge Benhayon Esoteric Teachings & Revelations Volume I, ed 1, p 526